fullmetaltac/interview-notes/devops/git.md

 ## Lab 18: Remove the oops tag

 The oops tag has served its purpose.
-Let’s remove it and allow the commits it referenced to be garbage collected.
+Let's remove it and allow the commits it referenced to be garbage collected.

 ```shell
 $ git tag -d oops